LovishSingla-98/CS223_Apr18_03/README.md

 1. First download folders from github.

-2. There are two folders: one containing code files (Make file is in this folder )and another containing data files.You have to first merge this two folders and make one new folder containing both 	 the data files and code file.
+2. There are two folders: one containing code files (Make file is in this folder )and another containing data files.

+3. You have to first merge this two folders and make one new folder containing both the data files and code file.

-3. Now open terminal and type path to the newly created folder.
+4. Now open terminal and type path to the newly created folder.

-4. Then enter 'make' command in terminal.
+5. Then enter 'make' command in terminal.

-5. After that type ./output. and press enter.
+6. After that type ./output. and press enter.

-6. The program will be started.
+7. The program will be started.